anson-poon/Home-Inventory-App/partner_microservice/README.md

 Project is created with:
 * Python
 * Pandas library

+## Files
+* test_client_program.py - A simulated main program to demostrate the microservice
+* microservice.py - The microservice for the program
+* pipeline.txt - The communication pipe between client program and microservice
+* database.csv - A csv file that stores a database of 10 cards, each with a unique ID and name
+* result.txt - A text file for the microserice to store a randomly generated card
+* inventory.txt - An existing list of cards that the user owns, the microservice append a randomly generated card onto the inventory at each request.

 ## Requesting data
 1. The client program send a request to the microservice by send the keyword "run" to pipeline.txt